dvillaj/Environment-Pandas/README.md

 # Pandas Environment

-This repository offers you a basic setup for a local environment with Pandas and JupyterLab with a PipEnv virtual environmnet
+This repository offers you a basic setup for a local environment with Pandas and JupyterLab with a [PipEnv](https://pipenv-es.readthedocs.io/es/latest/) virtual environment

 ## PipEnv

-Install the `pipenv` package ...
+- Install the `pipenv` package ...

 ```
 pip install pipenv
 ```

-Create a new isolated virtual environment and install all the packages from `requirements.txt` file ...
+- Create a new isolated virtual environment and install all the packages from `requirements.txt` file ...

 ```
 pipenv install -r requirements.txt